 - Press Edit a Copy (bottom-left corner of the preview).

-- Modify the JavaScript (see QScripts for more detail on this).
+- Modify the JavaScript (see QScripts for more details on this).

 - Either: